MoonMoon82/ClipVision_Tools/README.md

 ## After creating a database, you can search for similar images using a workflow like the one shown above:
 ![Using a ClipVision-Database](examples/UsingClipVision-Database.png)
-- Load an image into the Get Image Embeddings node, connected to a "Load CLIP Vision" node and select a Clip Vision model. → This node generates the embedding data of your input image.
+- Load an image into a "CLIP Vision Encode" node, connected to a "Load CLIP Vision" node and select a ClipVision model. → This node generates the image embedding data of your input image.
 - Pass this embedding data to the "Image Searcher" node, which calculates image similarities using a cosine similarity algorithm.
 - "Result Browser": Browse the search results
   - image_index: Index of the image, depending on match direction.